brian-watkins/elm-spec/runner/elm-spec-runner/README.md

 `--watch` -- Rerun the spec when files change in directories listed in the `source-directories` of your specs' elm.json file.

-`--tag` -- Specify a tag.
-Only scenarios with this tag will be executable.
-If no tags are supplied, then only scenarios with no tags will be executed.
-You may specify multiple tags.

 `--endOnFailure` -- Stop the spec suite run on the first failure.

 `--css` -- Path to a CSS file to load in the browser, relative to the current directory.
 You may specify multiple css files.